rachelgold/rachelgold.github.io/_posts/2018-02-06-laundry-day.md

 The best part of laundering is when the washing machine plays a bit-tune song at the end of the cycle.
 It lasted about 20 seconds, and it was upbeat and happy.
 The definition of cute.

 Doing my laundry here has taught me that even chores are an adventure in Mongolia.
 Also, the manufacturers of North American laundry machines should really learn a thing or two from Korean laundry machines.
-2-in-1s would be great in small spaces and who in the world doesn't want to hear cheery bit-tune melodies when the laundry is done!
-Result: Mongolia (or Korea?)
-1. Canada 0.
+2-in-1s would be great in small spaces and who in the world doesn't want to hear cheery bit-tune melodies when the laundry is done?
+Result: Mongolia (or Korea) 1.
+Canada 0.